Your income and assets

 If you own your own home, you may still be able to get an AIO supplement in the form of an interest-free loan.

-A gift may be a sum of money you give to someone, or a house you give away or sell below market value, for example to your child.
-Making a gift can affect your entitlement to AIO supplement.
-You could also have used the money to support yourself.
+A gift can be a sum of money you give to someone, or a house you give away or sell below market value, for example to your child.
+Making a gift can affect your entitlement to AIO supplement because you could also have used the money to support yourself.
 In that case, you would not have needed to apply for an AIO supplement.

-If you made a gift in the 5-year period before making your AIO supplement claim, we may reclaim the AIO supplement you already received.
-Not from you, but from the person you made the gift to.
-Of course, we will first look at the situation carefully and send you a letter about this.
+If you made a gift in the period before you submitted your claim for an AIO supplement, we may reclaim the AIO supplement you already received—not from you, but from the person you made the gift to.
+Naturally, we will first look at the situation carefully and send you a letter about this.

 The Belastingdienst has its own rules for gifts, for example with respect to tax exemption.
-These rules may differ from the rules applicable under the AIO supplement scheme.
-You can find more information about this on the website of the Belastingdienst.
+These rules differ from the rules applicable under the AIO supplement scheme.
+You can find more information about this on the Belastingdienst website.